Alvin Curran

 Beams (2005), performance for 35 mobile musicians including chamber ensemble, 2 brass ensembles, mixed chamber chorus, and A.C. soloist (on shofar, chair, tin can, live electronics, and sampling keyboard).
 Duration 2 hours.
 First performance April 30th, 2005, by Zeitkratzer Ensemble (Berlin) and others for Donaufestival, Krems, Austria.

 I Dreamt John Cage Yodeling in the Zurich Hauptbahnhof (2005), musique concrete for radio.
-Duration 55:18.
+Duration 55'.
 Produced and first broadcast by Südwestrundfunk, Baden-Baden.
-Special Prize of the Jury, Phonurgia Nova 2005. (program notes) Listen to an excerpt.
+Special Prize of the Jury, Phonurgia Nova 2005.
+Listen to an excerpt.

 Alowys Bucher - photo Margareta Peters

-Ritratto ABO (2004), musique concrete; sound portrait of Achille Bonito Oliva.
+ABO un ritratto sonoro (2004), musique concrete; sound portrait of Achille Bonito Oliva.
 CD to accompany the book, Lezione di boxe: Dieci round sull'arte contemporanea, by Achille Bonito Oliva.
 Luca Sossella publishers, Rome, 2004.
 See discography.

 Ritratto ABO: l’arte della boxe (2004), permanent sound installation for CO.RE., the upcoming museum for contemporary art of the Campania region.
 Inauguration at the Certosa di Padula.
 June 18, 2004.
 Listen to an excerpt.

-Playing House (a/k/a Six Tall Stories, a/k/a Quinto Piano (2004), for voice, piano, double bass, recorders, electric guitar, trombone, clarinet, violin, percussion.
-Duration 34:37.
+Quinto Piano (2004; a/k/a Six Tall Stories, a/k/a Playing House), for voice, piano, double bass, recorder or flutes, electric guitar, trombone, bass clarinet, violin, percussion.
+Duration 35'.
 First performance Maarten Altena Ensemble, Bimhuis, Amsterdam, November 18, 2004.
 Listen to excerpt 1 excerpt 2 excerpt 3

 Someone to Watch Over What (2003), for live electronics.
-Duration 12:07.
+Duration 12'.
 First performance Alvin Curran and Domenico Sciajno, 2003.
-See Our Ur CD, discography; Listen to an excerpt
+See Our Ur CD, discography Listen to an excerpt

 Inner Cities 11 (Aglio Olio Peperoncino Blues) (2003), for piano; for Frederic Rzewski.
 First performance Daan Vandewalle, April 5, 2003, Le Lieu Unique, Nantes.
-Duration 14:47.
+Duration 15'.
 Score sample page.
-See discography; Listen to an excerpt
+See discography Listen to an excerpt

 Wolfings (2003), sound and video installation, with artist Kristin Jones.
 Cloister of University of Rome, S. Pietro in Vincoli, June 14, 2003.